-The Originator Bank communicates to the Originator that the Request for Recall by the Originator is no guarantee that the Originator will effectively get back the funds of the initial SCT Inst Transaction.
+The Originator Bank communicates to the Originator that the Request for Recall by the Originator is no guarantee that the Originator will effectively get back the Funds of the initial SCT Inst Transaction.

-The path used for initiating the Request for Recall by the Originator has to be identical to the one used for the initial SCT Inst Transaction.
+The path used for initiating the Request for Recall by the Originator must be identical to the one used for the initial SCT Inst Transaction.

-- Step 2 The parties in the Interbank Space transmit Instantly the Request for Recall by the Originator to the Beneficiary Bank - Step 3 The Beneficiary Bank must always handle the Request for Recall by the Originator and must provide either a positive or negative answer to the Originator Bank within 10 Banking Business Days after the receipt of the Request for Recall by the Originator.
-The Beneficiary Bank will present the Request for Recall by the Originator with the reason to the Beneficiary for its consideration.
+Step 2 The parties in the Interbank Space transmit Instantly the Request for Recall by the Originator to the Beneficiary Bank

+Step 3 The Beneficiary Bank will present the Request for Recall by the Originator with the reason to the Beneficiary for its consideration.

-The non-response to a Request for Recall by the Originator will be considered as a breach of the Rulebook.
+The Beneficiary Bank is in breach with the Rulebook if it has not responded to the Request for Recall by the Originator within this period of 15 Banking Business Days.

+If the Beneficiary Bank has received no response from the Beneficiary to this Request for Recall by the Originator within these 15 Banking Business Days, the Beneficiary Bank must send a negative answer with the reason "No response from the Beneficiary" to the Originator Bank.

 Step 4A Upon receipt of a positive response from the Beneficiary (see DS-09 in section 4.5): the Beneficiary Bank debits the Payment Account of the Beneficiary and transfers the Funds back via the parties in the Interbank Space.
 If needed, the Beneficiary Bank waits until it has received authorisation from the Beneficiary to debit his Payment Account.
+The Beneficiary Bank needs to use the message prescribed in [1].
+The Beneficiary Bank cannot transfer back the Funds through a separate SCT Inst Transaction message.

-It is the decision of the Beneficiary Bank if it wants to charge a return fee to the Originator Bank.
+It is the decision of the Beneficiary Bank if it wants to charge a fee to the Originator Bank.
 This practice is only allowed for a positive response to a Request for Recall by the Originator.
 For this purpose, a field is dedicated in the response message DS-09.